Skip to content

 Python Environment on KNEO Pi

-KNEO Pi provides a robust Python development environment with Python 3.12 pre-installed.
-To manage Python packages effectively and avoid potential conflicts, follow these guidelines.
+KNEO Pi provides a robust Python development environment with Python3 pre-installed.
+Please follow the guidelines below to manage Python packages effectively and avoid potential conflicts.

 Using Virtual Environments with pip